Joey Logano wins NASCAR playoff opener at Atlanta to advance to 2nd round | TSN

 “That’s how we start the playoffs, boys!”
 Logano shouted.
 “When it is playoff time, it is our time.”

+“We didn’t (advance) last year and it hurt a lot," Logano said.

-Ryan Blaney finished second in a 1-2 sweep for Team Penske and Ford.
+Ryan Blaney was initially listed in second for a 1-2 sweep for Team Penske and Ford.
 Blaney lined up behind Logano and gave him the pushes he needed to deny Daniel Suarez the victory.

+But after a review, Suarez was moved to second and Blaney dropped to third.
+Team owner Roger Penske was not at the race because the Detroit resident was scheduled to attend the Lions' NFL home opener later Sunday.

 Suarez, who won the closest three-wide finish in NASCAR history here in February, had his own help from Trackhouse Racing teammate Ross Chastain.
 The two-lap overtime sprint to the finish began with Logano and Suarez lined up side-by-side on the front row, each with their teammate behind them for the push to the front.